MarkKozel/CompOrgEText/docs/Introduction/CSDiversity.md

 # Diversity in Computer Science

-Currently...
+**MARK: Please update this topic with more current information!!!
+Also, I'd like to review it again after you make these updates**

-- Women make up 1/4 of computer and mathematics jobs
+The current makeup of computer and mathmatics jobs among these diverse groups are:
+- 25% women
-- African Americans hold only 8% of computer and mathematics jobs
+- 8% African Americans
-- Hispanic or Latino people hold 7.5% of these same jobs
+- 7.5% Hispanic or Latino people

 As you may have noticed, the history of modern computer science is dominated by male scientists and mathematicians primarily from western countries.
 While this was likely driven by social norms and educational barriers from the mid 20th century, there are purposeful efforts to changes those norms, and to encourage gender, ethnicity, and class diversity in technology fields.